pseusys/SeasideVPN/viridian/README.md

 # Viridian

-Viridian is a common name for any Whirlpool VPN client.
+Viridian is a common name for any Seaside VPN client.
 There are several viridians available for different platforms and purposes.

 ## VPN packet encryption